Urinary Incontinence Overview

 How is urinary incontinence diagnosed?

-A medical professional, usually a gynecologist for women and urologist for men, will perform a physical examination.
-Looking at urine samples, reproductive organs, and urinary and nervous systems will help a doctor diagnose an individual with urinary incontinence.
+At NGPG, we have a specialized urogynecology program with providers who have specialized training to diagnose and treat urinary incontinence.
+Looking at urine samples, reproductive organs, and urinary and nervous systems will help a urogynecologist diagnose an individual with urinary incontinence.

 How is urinary incontinence treated?